AroosaIjaz/AroosaIjaz.github.io/_portfolio/alone1.md

 Yet

-my insurmountable human need
+my inextinguishable human need

 breaks through into my consciousness

+bringing forth with it

+all of my humanity

 <br/>
 <br/>